 Customs and immigration

 a teenage daughter, but our passports told another story.
+Offering that we were friends raised eyebrows at both desks.

 her phone.
-She answered questions tersely with a single word clearly annoyed
+She answered questions tersely, annoyed

-something to peruse as the captain filled out pages of questions about the boat
+shorts and tank top defined all her curvy features.
+The men stared at her as the captain filled out pages of questions about the boat

 and our intentions in the country.

-What an odd group we were.
+What an odd group.
 I wondered what

 size and the girl resembled neither of us.
 We looked like kidnappers in the sex